+Annex A

 Audit Committee

-5.117 The Issuer shall establish and maintain an audit committee composed entirely of Directors and having at least three (3) members.
-The majority of such members shall be non-executive Directors.
-At least one member of the audit committee shall be independent and shall be competent in accounting and/or auditing.
-The committee shall be chaired by a non-executive Director.
+5.117 The Issuer shall establish and maintain an audit committee composed entirely of non-executive Directors and having at least three (3) members.
+The majority of such members shall be independent of the Issuer.
+At least one member of the audit committee shall be competent in accounting and/or auditing.
+The committee shall be chaired by an independent Director.

-5.118 It shall be the responsibility of the Board to determine who of the Directors satisfy the competence and independence criteria set out in Listing Rule 5.117 and such Directors shall be identified in the corporate governance statement that is required to be made under Listing Rule 5.97.
-In the said corporate governance statement the Board shall also include the reasons why it considers the chosen Directors to be independent and competent in accounting and/or auditing.
+5.118 It shall be the responsibility of the Board to determine who of the Directors satisfy the competence and independence criteria set out in Listing Rule 5.117.
+The Board shall also ensure that the committee members as a whole have competence relevant to the sector in which the Issuer is operating.

+5.118A The corporate governance statement required under Listing Rule 5.97 shall clearly indicate the independent members and the member/s competent in accounting and/or auditing together with the reasons why these members are considered by the Board as independent and competent in accounting and/or auditing.
+In the said corporate governance statement the Board shall also include the reasons why it considers that the committee members as a whole have the relevant competence as required in Listing Rule 5.118 above.

 5.119 For the purposes of this section a Director shall be considered independent only if he is free of any business, family, or other relationship with the Issuer, its controlling shareholder or the management of either, that creates a conflict of interest such as to impair his judgement.
 The Board of the Issuer shall take into account the following situations when determining the independence or otherwise of a director: